Eigenvalues of minimal Cantor systems: Examples and Applications

-It is an easy exercise to show that odometers (\emph{i.e}, equicontinuous minimal Cantor systems) have a Bratteli-Vershik representation of Toeplitz-type.
-In \cite{gjtoeplitz} it is shown that every Toeplitz subshift can be represented by an expansive Bratteli-Vershik system of Toeplitz-type.
-On the other side, from \cite{DM} we know that non-equicontinuous finite rank Bratteli-Vershik systems of Toeplitz-type are Toeplitz subshifts.
+It is easy to show that odometers (\emph{i.e}, equicontinuous minimal Cantor systems) have a Bratteli-Vershik representation of Toeplitz-type.
+Also, every Toeplitz subshift can be represented by a Bratteli-Vershik system of Toeplitz-type \cite{gjtoeplitz}.